xamarin/docs-archive/recipes/android/fundamentals/intent/open_a_webpage_in_the_browser_application/README.md

 Each screen in an application is represented by an activity.
 Using asynchronous messages called intents, when created from a Uri, causes the system to load an activity that can handle the Uri scheme.
-In this recipe a Uri beginning with http:// loads an activity from the browser application to display the page.
+In this recipe a Uri beginning with http: // loads an activity from the browser application to display the page.